zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

         targetCompatibility = JavaVersion.toVersion('1.8')
     }

-4. (Optional) create a shadow jar.
+8. (Optional) Create a shadow jar.

 To create a shadow jar, execute the gradle `shadowJar` task.
 For this sample, the plugin produces the jar `micronaut-enabler-1.0.jar` in `build/libs` directory.

 You can now run your application with the command `java -jar micronaut-enabler-1.0.jar`.

+9. Start the application.

-6. From the root directory of your project, start the application with the command **`gradle run`**.
+From the root directory of your project, start the application with the command **`gradle run`**.

-## Micronaut application configuration
+## Configure the Micronaut application

 Use a yaml file to configure your Micronaut application.
 Create the following two sections in your yaml file: